kikuchiyo/device_connection_en/deviceconnection_overview.md

 - Supports _secret-per-product_ mechanism, where devices are pre-burned with product credentials.
 The device can dynamically acquire the device secret during authentication.
 This machanism is suitable for situations where _device triple_ cannot be burned into each device in mass production.

-For more information, please refer to [Device Authentication Mechanism](deviceconnection_authentication).
+For more information, see [Device Authentication Mechanism](deviceconnection_authentication).

 **Communication and Data Security**